lquatrin/i3d21/assignment_3.md

 ### Representing rotations

-One of the problems of this assignment was how to represent each rotation matrix.
-The initial solution to this problem uses the log axis-angle representation.
-Using PyTorch3D API, it is possible to recover the 3x3 rotation matrix from the axis-angle using the method **so3_exponential_map**.
-In fact, there are a few possible solution to represent rotations:
+One of the problems of this assignment is how to represent each rotation matrix.
+In fact, there are a few possible solutions to represent rotations:

 #### 1. Fixed/Euler angles: